Look at Love: Production

 The album was produced by Sly and Robbie and Michael Bennett.
 After realizing that she could tour successfully without new music to promote, Mowatt took her time thinking about the album and selecting its songs.
 Many of the songs touch on themes of female equality and empowerment.

 "Watchdogs" is a cover of the UB40 song.
 Groovin' is a cover of the Young Rascals song.
-"Jah Love" is a cover of the Bob Marley song; "Jah Love" is the song that Marley asked the I-Threes to sing at their audition for him.
+"Jah Love" is a cover of the Bob Marley song; "Jah Live" is the song that Marley asked the I-Threes to sing at their audition for him.

 Critical reception

 The Gazette determined that "there's little to recommend Look at Love unless your tastes are reggae MOR."
 The Washington Post noted that, "despite its pop ambitions and the dance hall grooves carved out by producers Sly Dunbar and Robbie Shakespeare, there's no mistaking the album's inspirational and feminist bent."

 The Chicago Tribune stated that Mowatt "never loses sight of the classic reggae sound or its concern for socially conscious messages."
 The Star Tribune thought that the album "finds her moving closer to a pop sound."
-The St. Louis Post-Dispatch concluded that the album "presses Mowatt's search for a fusion between reggae and contemporary American black music ...
+The St. Louis Post-Dispatch concluded that the album "presses Mowatt's search for a fusion between reggae and contemporary American black music...
 She uses heavily electronic percussion beats with a pervasive undercurrent of hip-hop."

 AllMusic wrote: "Breezy seems a word tailor-made for Judy Mowatt, and her sweet vocals, bouncy delivery, and bright as sunshine optimism make Look at Love an upbeat charmer."